 There is a better way.

-UD-Wall from LTI is a utility-distribution wall made of heavy-duty stainless steel sections and built with cutouts in the chaseway to accommodate utility connections.
+LTI’s UD-Wall is a utility-distribution wall made of heavy-duty stainless steel sections and built with cutouts in the chaseway to accommodate utility connections.

 Because UD-Wall design and construction is all completed in the same factory by the same serving experts, operators can get the perfect counters to meet their needs.
 Any modifications or adjustments can be made on paper before anything is built in the field, saving money, time and inconvenience.